 Check the performance of your group boards using tailwind analytics and leave those that aren’t performing well.

 Both are good free sites to find high-quality group boards to join.

 Once you’re done with updating your profile, it’s time to head over to your personal boards.

-Do these still represent your brand or are there some boards which aren’t in alignment with your business vision anymore?
+Do these still represent your brand or are there some boards that aren’t in alignment with your business vision anymore?

-The boards which aren’t matching to your current profile anymore can be set as “secret”.
+The boards that aren’t matching to your current profile anymore can be set as “secret”.

 Stay away from deleting your boards.

 Deleting boards will hurt your profile because you’ll lose the followers who are following just that board.